pkgcore/pkgcore/dev-notes/framework/config.rst

 allowed_merges file
 -------------------

 Specifies atoms that control what can be merged.
-Think of it as either the uber "you ain't merging this bubba" for vdb (not very useful), or, bit more useful, list of atoms that are binpkg'd, specifiable per merge_target repo. can't apply it to an ebuild repo, can apply it to a binpkg/rpm repo though.
+Think of it as a filter on what can be added to a mutable repository.

 package.*, visibility wrappers